neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

 12. Select your **Region/Country** and click **Get started** if prompted.

+> **NOTE**
-    > [!NOTE]
+>
 >When the app is open in Edit mode, move on to next step, as the Preloader component shows a Loading icon but it is not actually waiting for something to load.
 13. After the app opens, click **File** > **Save As**.
 14. Change app name to **Lamna Healthcare Share Components A** and click **Save**.